jamesm-vt/cs109a_adni/docs/markdown_notebooks/neuropsych_scores_EDA.md

 Most of the features here are raw data answers to the questions.
-Again we'll just save the total score `HMSCORE`.
+Again we'll just save the total score `HMSCORE` since it contains (in part) the information of the other questions on the test.